-Have you ever wondered about how statisticians are able to make predictions about the future, be it presidential elections or economic forecasting?
+Have you ever wondered how statisticians are able to make predictions about the future?

-In order to understand how we make that move, it is important to differentiate among three different distributions.
+In order to understand how we make that move, it’s important to differentiate the three different distributions:

-What is important to understand here is that the sampling distribution is theoretical, meaning that the researcher never obtains it in reality, but it is critical for estimation.
+It’s important to understand that sampling distribution is theoretical, meaning that the researcher never obtains it in reality, but it is critical for estimation.

-Because of the laws of probability, a great deal is known about this distribution such as its shape, central tendency, and dispersion.
-We know that its shape is a normal curve.
-You most likely have heard of the normal or “Bell Curve”, which is a theoretical distribution of scores that is symmetrical and bell shaped.
+Thanks to the laws of probability, a great deal is known about sampling distribution, such as its shape, central tendency, and dispersion.
+We know that its shape is a normal curve, but you may know this as a “Bell Curve”, which is a theoretical distribution of scores that is symmetrical and bell-shaped.

-With a larger sample size, the mean of the sampling distribution becomes equal to the population mean; the standard error of the mean decreases in size, and the variability in the sample estimates from sample to sample decreases.
-So you can start to see how researchers can have more and more confidence in their results, such as election polling!
+With a larger sample size, the mean of the sampling distribution becomes equal to the population mean, the standard error of the mean decreases in size, and the variability in the sample estimates from sample to sample decreases.
+So now you can start to see how researchers can have more and more confidence in their results.

 When the purpose of the statistical inference is to draw a conclusion about a population, the significance level measures how frequently the conclusion will be wrong.
 For example, a 5% significance level means that our conclusion will be wrong 5% of the time.
 It is always the case that Confidence Level + Significance Level = 1.

-Whether you realize it or not this stuff is under our noses every day in the news!
+Whether you realize it or not this is under our noses every day in the news!

 Keep your eye out and next time someone talks about who is ahead in the polls at your next cocktail party, you’ll be armed with a heavy dose of skepticism.